makrai/notes/suppa20-slovak-summ.md

     * hE, summary averages to two sentences, direct application is problematic
   * rich vocabulary which is most probably due to morphological richness
 * novel ngrams found in the gold (target) summary
-  * high number of novel unigrams in the dataset (about 32%) would suggest that
+  * high number of novel unigrams in the dataset (about 32%)
   * most probably caused by Slovak morphology as when stemming gets applied, the fraction of novel n-grams gets considerably lower (to about 27%)
-* two baseline extractive methods: Lead and Ext-Oracle .
-The Lead method (Nenkova, 2005), which selects a couple of sentences from the beginning
+* two baseline extractive methods: Lead and Ext-Oracle.
+The Lead method (Nenkova, 2005) selects a couple of sentences from the beginning
   * metrics for the English datasets from (Narayan+ 2018), in which the CNN, DailyMail, NY Times and XSum have had their Lead baseline created by extracting the first 3 sentences, first 4 sentences, first 100 words and the